Prohibition of Wine in Islam

 Islam is a religion represented by the Quran, a book considered truthful and absolute by its followers.
 Wine itself is not prohibited in the Quran or Hadith.
 The Quran does not say that no alcohol will be served in heaven, just that there will be no drunkenness (i.e., khamr in Arabic).
 Logically, it implies that various drinks can be served without any intoxicating effects.

-Wine is one of the main issues Islam addresses.
-While the Quran only explicitly forbids the consumption of grapevine (khamr), many Islamic jurists extended this prohibition to all alcoholic beverages.
+The Quran explicitly forbids the consumption of alcohol (khamr).
 Consequently, one cannot find a single Islamic country where alcoholic beverages are legal.

 The Quran instructs Muslims to avoid alcohol, which undermines good character, self-control, and integrity.
 Allah forbids Muslims from drinking wine and other intoxicants because alcohol affects health, mental state and behaviour.
 Therefore, Islam believes drinking alcohol is a sin and forbids it completely.

 The Quran indicates that Muslims cannot consume alcohol or partake in drunkenness.
 However, this does not indicate that Muslims must abstain from wine completely.
-Muslims may consume alcohol for medicinal purposes and social occasions under the guidance of a Quran-approved physician.
+Some believe that Muslims may consume alcohol for medicinal purposes and social occasions under the guidance of a Quran-approved physician.

 Essential Points about Wine in Islam